timsainb/multicam_airflow_pipeline/README.md

     --lastname sainburg \
     --email timsainb@gmail.com
 ```

+You may have to install psycopg2: `pip install psycopg2-binary`

 Finally, we need to switch airflow config setting from `SequentialExecutor` in `airflow.cfg` to allow for parallelization.